evil-mind-evil-sword/.github/profile/README.md

 This organization holds modular open-source AI tools made by _tool users_.
 To develop our tools, we make liberal use of AI agents.
 We curate the work that these agents perform, using good software design principles and taste.

-This organization is not a business, although businesses are free to use our tools.

 ## The Philosophy

 Against: